maxant/kafka-data-consistency/README.md

 You then have the basis for the queries which are created in this chapter.

-After installation of ksql-server-1 into Kube as documented above, we can test that it's running via it's REST API:
+After installation of ksql-server-1 into docker as documented above, we can test that it's running via it's REST API:

     curl -s "http://maxant.ch:30401/info" | jq '.'